-If you prefer to keep your home, you could look into an equity release or reverse mortgage to pump more money into your retirement account.
+If you prefer to keep your home, you could look into a reverse mortgage to pump more money into your retirement account.
 Just make sure you understand all the ins and outs of such an arrangement before agreeing.

 Finally, another option may be to rent a portion of your home out or to get a roommate.
 Depending on where you live and the space you are renting, you could earn a couple hundred to as much as a thousand dollars a month while still being able to stay in your home.

 Creating A Stream of Income with Your Retirement Account

 Single Premium Immediate Annuities are becoming more and more popular (as they should be).
 A SPIA without any riders is the easiest of all annuities to understand.
 You hand an insurance company a lump sum and they provide you with a stream of equal payments in return for the remainder of your life.
 If you die early the insurance company wins, and if you live to the ripe age of 95 you’ve won.
 Most people don’t buy plain vanilla SPIAs, as you can add a pelethara of riders:

 - Death benefit on there for your heirs,